Project-3/Recipes/README.md

 2. [Ruby on Rails](http://rubyonrails.org/) made up our back-end.

 3. Our front-end was built in [Backbone](http://backbonejs.org/) via the [backbone-on-rails](https://github.com/meleyal/backbone-on-rails) gem.
+Furthermore, EJS, Underscore, and JQuery were great helpers, too!

 4. [HTTParty](https://github.com/jnunemaker/httparty) was used to do some data fetching from the following APIs, [We Eatt](http://www.weeatt.com/) and [Food2Fork](http://food2fork.com/about/api).